-This donation provides one upgrade license for Windows 8.1 Enterprise.
-You should request one upgrade license for each computer you are upgrading to Windows 8.1.
-If you have Windows 8, the Windows 8.1 upgrade is free from the Volume Licensing Service Center.
-If you prefer to upgrade to the Pro edition of Windows 8.1 instead of the Enterprise edition, you can use this license to download Pro from the VLSC.
+This donation provides one Windows upgrade license.
+You should request one upgrade license for each computer you are upgrading.
 See the Product Use Rights Summary for Desktop Operating Systems for specific licensing details.

 Benefits for Organizations